 Lockport man sentenced in murder

 Jun.
-8—LOCKPORT — State Supreme Court Justice Richard C Kloch Sr. stuck to his commitment and sent a Lockport man to prison for 18 years on Monday for his role in an April 2020 homicide.
+8—State Supreme Court Justice Richard C Kloch Sr. stuck to his commitment and sent a Lockport man to prison for 18 years on Monday for his role in an April 2020 homicide.

 Kloch sentenced Davaris Hodge, 28, to 18 years behind bars and five years post release supervision for his guilty plea to a single count of first-degree manslaughter in the slaying of Leon Johnson.